SockDrawer/SockBot/docs/installation.md

 ```

 SockBot can also be started directly from the command line without using npm.
 To start SockBot this way
-execute the apropriate command below in the folder that SockBot is installed to.
+execute the appropriate command below in the folder that SockBot is installed to.

 For Node.js
 ```